deg/allergy/README.md

 (TL;DR) This is a small project, based on Chestnut, but modified to work with Reagent and key bits lifted from some of the reagent sample apps.

+## The name

+Why ""allergy""?

+I'm not thrilled about the name, but I wanted something that would tie together "react" and "chestnut".
+Granted, chestnuts aren't peanuts, and peanuts aren't even nuts, but with allergic reactions to peanuts being so common, I figured this name kind of works.

 ## Getting started

 See the [Chestnut](https://github.com/plexus/chestnut) readme and documentation for general guidance.
-Note, though, that I built this from the Chestnut template a few weeks ago (November 2013), so things may have changed slightly.
+Note, though, that I built this from the Chestnut template a few weeks ago (November 2014), so things may have changed slightly.

 In broad strokes, you need to first start a repl: from a terminal: